A heuristic for the non-unicost set covering problem using local branching: The set covering problem

 There are two variants of the problem, one where the column costs $[c_i]$ are all one (known as the unicost set covering problem), one where the column costs $[c_i]$ are general non-negative values (referred to as the non-unicost set covering problem, or more commonly as just the set covering problem).
 In the results given below we apply our approach to the non-unicost problem.
 Of the two variants of the problem the non-unicost variant has attracted greater attention in the literature.

 The (non-unicost) set covering problem has been considered by a number of authors in the literature as discussed below.
 It is not our intention here to give a comprehensive and detailed review of the literature for the set covering problem.
+Indeed that would be a mammoth task, since a recent search using Web of Science (http://www.webofscience.com) listed over 500 papers that included the phrase \enquote{set covering} in their title.
 Rather our intention is to highlight significant papers in the literature which report good computational results on set covering instances.
-This is because the focus of this paper is whether, for the specific example problem (set covering) considered, our optimisation based approach to neighbourhood search can yield good quality results comparable with those already reported in the literature.
+This is because the focus of this paper is whether, for the specific example problem (set covering) considered, our approach can yield good quality results as compared with those already reported in the literature.